Trikke76/Zabbix-Book/docs/01-Getting started with Zabbix.md

 ```# dnf -y install https://dev.mysql.com/get/mysql80-community-release-el9-1.noarch.rpm```

 ???+ Note
-    If you install this on RedHat 8 or alternatives like CentOS, Rocky or Alma 8 then you need to disable the mysql module by running 'module disable mysql'.
+    If you install this on RedHat 8 and higher or alternatives like CentOS, Rocky or Alma 8 then you need to disable the mysql module by running 'module disable mysql'.

 Let's update our OS first with the latest patches